Hugo-COLLIN/SaveMyPhind-conversation-exporter/README.md

 #### [⏩click here to install Save My Phind](https://chrome.google.com/webstore/detail/save-my-phind/agklnagmfeooogcppjccdnoallkhgkod)
 <br>

-You can also install it manually following these steps:
+You can also install it manually following these steps (Chromium browsers only):
 1. On GitHub, click on Releases (in the right side menu), go on the latest version and download the `save-my-phind_x.y.z.crx` file.
 2. Go on `chrome://extensions` (or `[yourChromiumBasedBrowser]://extensions`), then enable "Developer mode" (toggle on the top right) and reload the page.
 3. Drag and drop the .crx file on the page, then click on "Add extension" in the appearing popup window.